Techsoft-Limited/b2b/README.md

 2. Encrypt your payload values using open_ssl algorithm through the decrypted key
 3. Use the encrypted key as authorization bearer

-## Let get into your first payment
+## Let's get into your first payment

 ### Disbursement
 Use “disbursement” to request funds transfer from collection wallet to KAKAPAY active account